SAP-samples/datahub-integration-examples/AppIntegrationExample/doc/HowToTransform.md

 ### Import views and calculation views

 The application integration example scenario comes with several HANA data base and calculation views that transform the previously imported data into time series.
 These time series provide the counts and total amounts of the business transactions from the various source systems in one consistent picture per business partner.
-For the consumptions of these time series by SAC the following four calculation views are provided that can be used to present the time series in SAC:
+For the consumptions of these time series by SAP Analytics Cloud the following four calculation views are provided that can be used to present the time series in SAP Analytics Cloud:

 ![](images/createCalcViews.OverviewSmall.png)